SharePoint/sp-dev-docs/docs/sp-add-ins/high-trust-configuration-scripts-for-sharepoint.md

+---
+title: High-trust configuration scripts for SharePoint ms.date: 09/25/2017 ms.prod: sharepoint
+---

 # High-trust configuration scripts for SharePoint
 Get customizable Windows PowerShell scripts that configure a Microsoft SharePoint farm to use a high-trust SharePoint Add-in.

  **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
-For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint#bk_newname).
+For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).

 ## How to use the scripts
 <a name="Usage"> </a>

 The scripts below are used to designate one or more X.509 digital certificates as trusted issuers of access tokens in a staging or production Microsoft SharePoint farm.
-(For a script that is more appropriate for an SharePoint Add-ins development environment, see  [Create high-trust SharePoint Add-ins](create-high-trust-sharepoint-add-ins).)
+(For a script that is more appropriate for an SharePoint Add-ins development environment, see  [Create high-trust SharePoint Add-ins](create-high-trust-sharepoint-add-ins.md).)
 No single set of scripts can work for every SharePoint farm because there are too many different ways that the certificates can be acquired and stored.
 For that reason, please note the following: